 |Varenicline (Chantix)||Easy to use; no nicotine involved||Can cause nausea, headache, insomnia, and abnormal dreams; in rare cases, may cause suicidal thinking||$6 a day*|

 |*These prescription drugs may be covered by your health insurance plan and therefore require only the cost of your copay.|

-Source: Overcoming Addiction: Paths toward recovery (Harvard Health Publications, 2011)
+Source: Overcoming Addiction: Paths toward recovery (Harvard Health Publishing, 2011)